dimagi/commcare-hq/corehq/apps/app_manager/commcaresettings-README.md

 * `group` - Presentational; defines how the properties get grouped on HQ
 * `disabled` - Set to `true` for deprecated values we don't want to show up in the UI anymore
 * `force` - Set to `true` to have the `force` attribute of the setting set when building the profile.
 Only applies when type='properties' (default).
+* `toggle` - If specified, the property will only be shown if the given toggle is enabled.
+The value should be an identifier for a toggle in `corehq/toggles.py`, e.g. "GRID_MENUS"

 ## Example
 ```yaml